 The 3 top credit reporting agencies (or credit bureaus) use FICO software to calculate a person’s score.
 These 3 bureaus are TransUnion, Equifax, and Experian.
 Each credit bureau keeps a file about you that includes various information necessary to calculate credit.
 For different types of lending, each bureau may produce a slightly different FICO score.
 As an example, in mortgage lending, Experian will likely provide FICO score 2, Equifax will provide FICO score 5, and TransUnion will provide FICO score 4.

 So why are there multiple FICO score versions and why do the main bureaus use different ones to do the same job?
 The way credit has been used over the past few decades has fluctuated and evolved.
 In order to keep up with this, the way credit scores are calculated has also needed to adjust, and with each new adjustment, a new FICO score version is created.
-Each lender and company decides whether or not it will upgrade to the latest version, so some lenders operate with an older version than others.
+Each lender and company decide whether or not it will upgrade to the latest version, so some lenders operate with an older version than others.
 Even so, this is nothing to get too worried about since all versions will produce relatively similar scores.

 Each bureau allows you one free credit check a year, but when you need to check your credit more frequently, there are credit monitoring products.
 These enable you to check whenever you want, and you’ll receive alerts if there are changes in your credit, which is a big help to anyone who occasionally forgets payments.